 Introduction

-This publication presents a time series of graduates, postgraduates, and non-graduates' employment and salaries living in England from 2007 to 2023.
+This publication presents a time series of graduates, postgraduates, and non-graduates' employment and salaries living in England from 2007 to 2024.

 For information on data processing and data quality of these statistics, please see the methodology note.

-Previous publications on graduate employment and earnings
+Other publications on graduate employment and earnings

-The Department for Education (DfE) and other bodies have previously published research on the absolute, and lifetime returns to undergraduate degrees.
+The Department for Education (DfE) and other bodies have also published research on the absolute, and lifetime returns to undergraduate degrees.
 For more detailed econometric analysis of the earnings and employment differentials between graduates and non-graduates, please see the links below:

 - The returns to undergraduate degrees by socio-economic group and ethnicity (opens in a new tab)